American Fork Railroad Locomotives

 The Porter Locomotive

-The Porter, Bell & Co. engine on the American Fork Railroad is now positively identified, by way of the builder's specification books, as Porter, Bell & Co. construction number 151, built for the Colorado Central Railroad in 1873 as one of four identical 0-6-0T locomotives.
+The Porter, Bell & Co. engine on the American Fork Railroad was positively identified by a review of the builder's specification books, as Porter, Bell & Co. construction number 151, built for the Colorado Central Railroad in 1873 as one of four identical 0-6-0T locomotives.
 Only two, construction numbers 149 and 150, were actually delivered to Colorado Central in 1873, as their numbers 4 and 5.
-A third locomotive of the four was rebuilt from its original 0-6-0T configuration to an 0-6-0, with 4-wheel tender, configuration for the American Fork in 1874.
+A third locomotive of the four, ordered as Colorado Central no. 6, was rebuilt from its original 0-6-0T configuration to an 0-6-0, with 4-wheel tender, configuration for the American Fork in 1874.

 There are several photographs which show this engine in service.
 In Fleming's "Narrow Gauge Railways in America," second edition, 1876, page 58, is the information that the American Fork's engine was built by Porter, Bell & Co., has 12" x 16" cylinders, six drivers, and weighs 17 tons.
 The photos also confirms it to be an 0-6-0.